$4$-manifolds with boundary and fundamental group $\mathbb{Z}$: Ubiquitous exotica

 Now we would like to extend this to a statement about absolute exotica.
 To do so, we apply Theorem \ref{thm:absolute} to our $M, M'$, and $f$ to produce a pair of smooth 4-manifolds $V$ and $V'$ (both of which have nonempty boundary) which are homeomorphic but not diffeomorphic.
 Since $V$ and~$V'$ are orientation-preserving homotopy equivalent to $M$ and $M'$ respectively, the equivariant intersection forms $\lambda_V$ and $\lambda_{V'}$ are also isometric to $\lambda$, and both $V$ and $V'$ have fundamental group $\Z$.
 Since~$V$ and $V'$ are homeomorphic, so are $\partial V$ and $\partial V'$. \end{proof}

-Next, we prove Theorem~\ref{thm:exoticdiscs} from the introduction.
+Next, we prove Theorem~\ref{thm:exoticdiscs} from the introduction, again stated here in more detail.
 If one wants to show that any $2$-handlebody~$N$ with boundary~$S^3$ contains a pair of exotic $\Z$-discs one can run the same proof, where in the first line~$\mathcal{H}'$ is chosen to be a handle diagram for~$N$; this was mentioned in Remark~\ref{rem:Smooth}.

 \begin{theorem} For every Hermitian form~$(H,\lambda)$ over~$\Z[t^{\pm 1}]$ such that~$\lambda(1)$ is realised as the intersection form of a smooth simply-connected 4-dimensional 2-handlebody~$N$ with~$\partial N\cong S^3$, there exists a pair of smooth~$\Z$-discs~$D$ and~$D'$ in~$N$ with the same boundary and the following properties: \begin{enumerate} \item the equivariant intersection forms~$\lambda_{N_D}$ and~$\lambda_{N_{D'}}$ are isometric to~$\lambda$; \item $D$ is topologically isotopic to~$D'$ rel.\ boundary; \item $D$ is not smoothly equivalent to~$D'$ rel.\ boundary. \end{enumerate} \end{theorem}